|

 canon law, including its brevity relative to the penal provisions of the 1917

-code and the greater place given in the new law to the necessity of exhausting
+Code and the greater place given in the new law to the necessity of exhausting

 options for pastoral resolutions of potential penal situations.
-From the point of view of utility,

 each volume admits of easy preliminary research as a consequence of the